SPGsiu/Learn-Ruby/README.md

 5 - Ex5.rb - Using get method to produce different results based on user input

-6 - Ex6.rb - using 'if' statement to achieve similair results
+6 - Ex6.rb - Using 'if' statement to achieve similair results

 7 - Ex7.rb - Using array to achieve the same result

 8 - Ex8.rb - Using class to achieve the same result

+9 - Ex9.rb - Difference between '%q' and '%Q'